imoetoo/Decentralized-Exchange-Platform/README.md

    ```

 We have successfully deployed the smart contracts to the local blockchain network. <br>
-Now, let's test the contracts by minting some tokens to two test accounts (Alice and Bob).
+Now, let's test the contracts by minting some tokens to three test accounts (Alice, Bob, and Carol).
 Minting is the process of creating new tokens out of thin air (ie. printing money) and assigning them to an account.

-6. Run `npx hardhat run scripts/mintTokensToAccount.js --network localhost` - This mints mock tokens (USDT, USDC, DAI, WETH, WBTC, PEPE, EIGEN) to test accounts (Alice, Bob, and Carol).
+6. Run `npx hardhat run scripts/mintTokensToAccount.js --network localhost` - This mints mock tokens to test accounts (Alice, Bob, and Carol) which correspond to Account #1, #2, and #3 from the Hardhat node.

+   **Amounts minted per account:**

+   - **USDT, USDC, DAI, EIGEN**: 100,000 tokens each
+   - **WBTC**: 100 tokens (reflecting Bitcoin's higher value)
+   - **WETH**: 100 tokens (reflecting Ethereum's value)
+   - **PEPE**: 10,000,000 tokens (reflecting meme coin characteristics)

+   **Important:** These are the accounts you'll import into MetaMask in step 1.3.2 to interact with the DEX.
+Each account will have identical token balances for testing purposes.

    - The script retrieves the deployed contract addresses from `deployed_addresses.json`.
-   - Address #0 sends transactions to the Token contracts to mint tokens to Address #1 (Alice), Address #2 (Bob), and Address #3 (Carol).
+   - Address #0 (deployer) sends transactions to the Token contracts to mint tokens to Address #1 (Alice), Address #2 (Bob), and Address #3 (Carol).

    Example output (Terminal 1):